Heat Advisory from MON 11:00 AM EDT until MON 8:00 PM EDT

-Heat Advisory from MON 11:00 AM EDT until MON 8:00 PM EDTNew
+Heat Advisory from MON 11:00 AM EDT until MON 8:00 PM EDTUpdated

 Issued by National Weather Service – Binghamton, NY